-	An allowance reserve is an amount we keep out of your sales, in order to fund future refunds and chargebacks.
+An allowance reserve is an amount we keep out of your commissions, in order to fund future refunds and chargebacks.

 Customers have up to 60 days to ask for a refund and up to 180 days to initiate a chargeback with their bank.
 As the retailer, we are fully liable when that happens and need to finance any of these refunds and chargebacks.